 Definition of Accounting Interview Questions

 This is an outline of Accounting Interview Questions.
-The questions in a typical accounting role focus on the candidate’s grasp of the basics of accounting and the ability to put them into practice.
-Apart from the theoretical; solutions it is imperative for the candidate to have a practical understanding and the logic that drives the general practice of accounting.
-Below are some of the generally asked questions and the probable answers to them.
+The questions in a typical accounting role focus on the candidate’s grasp of accounting basics and the ability to put them into practice.
+Apart from the theoretical; solutions, the candidate must have a practical understanding and the logic that drives the general practice of accounting.

 Part 1 – Accounting Interview Questions (Basic)